ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

     ![TwoPlayers](../img/MyFirstMultiplayer/TwoPlayers.png){: .center}

 4. Let's press Play again!
-CORE will launch multiple windows, one for each player.
+Core will launch multiple windows, one for each player.
 You control whichever character is in the active window.

     ![MPPreview](../img/MyFirstMultiplayer/MultiplayerPreviewPlay.png){: .center}